NoroffFEU/development-platforms/src/content/docs/devtools/GraphQL/GraphQL-case-study.md

 ```

 #### Pros by using GraphQL's Declarative Data Fetching

-==Efficiency== By allowing clients to specify exactly what they need, will GraphQL reduce unnecessary network traffic and increase the application's performance.
+**Efficiency** By allowing clients to specify exactly what they need, will GraphQL reduce unnecessary network traffic and increase the application's performance.

-==Flexibility== Clients can adjust queries based on it's specifically needs without having to wait for backend-changes to expose new endpoints.
+**Flexibility** Clients can adjust queries based on it's specifically needs without having to wait for backend-changes to expose new endpoints.

-==Increased User Experience== Quicker data loading and less bandwidth usage leads to a smoother and more responsive **U**ser e**X**perience.
+**Increased User Experience** Quicker data loading and less bandwidth usage leads to a smoother and more responsive **U**ser e**X**perience.

 #### Cons by using GraphQL's Declarative Data Fetching

-==Complexity in Query Handling== GraphQL requires detailed schemas and resolvers, which increases the backend-complexity and requires a deep understanding for efficient data-fetching.
+**Complexity in Query Handling** GraphQL requires detailed schemas and resolvers, which increases the backend-complexity and requires a deep understanding for efficient data-fetching.

-==Performance Issues with Complex Queries== Complex Queries in GraphQL can lead to N+1 issues and over-fetching, that wil require optimization techniques to avoid performance degradation.
+**Performance Issues** with Complex Queries== Complex Queries in GraphQL can lead to N+1 issues and over-fetching, that wil require optimization techniques to avoid performance degradation.
 However, GraphQL provides solutions such as batching and caching to effectively manage these issues.

-==Security Issues== GraphQL's flexibility introduces challenges with rate limiting and protection from malicious queries.
+**Security Issues** GraphQL's flexibility introduces challenges with rate limiting and protection from malicious queries.
 It's important to implement GraphQL-specific security tools and best practices for query depth and complexity analysis to mitigate these risks.

 ### Single Endpoint